West Coast (SA)

 West Coast is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census data shows that in West Coast, 96.4% of dwellings were houses, with the remaining 3.6% being semi-detached homes, apartments, or other types of dwellings.
-In Non-Metro SA, this was split differently at 75.9% houses and 24.1% other dwellings.
-Home ownership in West Coast stood at 49.2%, with mortgaged properties at 22.6% and rented dwellings at 28.2%.
+The dwelling structure in West Coast, as assessed in the most recent Census, consisted of 96.4% houses and 3.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Non-Metro SA had 75.9% houses and 24.1% other dwellings.
+The home ownership rate in West Coast was higher at 49.2%, with mortgaged dwellings at 22.6% and rented ones at 28.2%.
 The median monthly mortgage repayment in the area was $1,083, lower than Non-Metro SA's average of $1,170.
-The median weekly rent figure in West Coast was recorded at $104, compared to $195 in Non-Metro SA.
+The median weekly rent figure was recorded at $104, compared to Non-Metro SA's $195.
 Nationally, West Coast's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing